 Sending a high volume of attachments or attachments that trigger suspicion can raise red flags for spam filters and recipient email providers.
 Excessive attachments can increase the file size of your emails, leading to potential delivery issues or even getting flagged as spam.

-Example: Let’s say you’re running an e-commerce business and frequently send order confirmations to customers.
-Instead of attaching detailed invoices or receipts as large attachments, it’s advisable to provide secure download links within the email.
-This not only reduces the email file size but also avoids triggering suspicion from spam filters.
+Example: Suppose you’re running an e-commerce business and frequently send customer order confirmations.
+Instead of attaching detailed invoices or receipts as large attachments, providing secure download links within the email is advisable.
+This reduces the email file size and avoids triggering suspicion from spam filters.

-By following this best practice, you improve the chances of your emails reaching the inbox rather than being flagged as spam or blocked due to excessive or suspicious attachments.
+Following this best practice improves the chances of your emails reaching the inbox rather than being flagged as spam or blocked due to excessive or suspicious attachments.

 You Don’t Have Permission From Your Recipients

 Obtaining permission from recipients is crucial for maintaining a healthy email list and improving deliverability.
-When you send emails to individuals who haven’t explicitly given consent or opted-in to receive your communications, you run the risk of being reported as spam.
+You risk being reported as spam when you send emails to individuals who haven’t explicitly given consent or opted-in to receive your communications.
 This can harm your sender’s reputation and impact your overall deliverability rates.

 Example: Let’s say you operate an online store selling fitness products.
-Instead of sending promotional emails to a purchased email list, you should focus on building your own opt-in subscriber base.
+Instead of sending promotional emails to a purchased email list, you should build your opt-in subscriber base.

-By implementing strategies like using sign-up forms on your website or offering incentives for newsletter subscriptions, you ensure that recipients have willingly provided their email addresses and granted permission to receive your emails.
-This approach fosters a better relationship with your subscribers and improves the chances of your emails being well-received and engaged.
+By implementing strategies like using sign-up forms on your website or offering incentives for newsletter subscriptions, you ensure that recipients have willingly provided their email addresses and granted permission to receive them.
+This approach fosters a better relationship, enhances your connection with subscribers, and increases the likelihood of your emails being well-received and engaged.

 Pro Tip: Tools And Resources For Email Deliverability

-Email Deliverability Monitoring Tools: Email deliverability monitoring tools offer valuable insights into the performance of your email campaigns, including crucial metrics like delivery rates, bounce rates, and spam placement.
-These tools enable you to monitor and analyze your email deliverability metrics, providing you with actionable data to identify any issues and make necessary improvements.
+Email Deliverability Monitoring Tools: Email deliverability monitoring tools provide valuable insights into the performance of your email campaigns, including crucial metrics like delivery rates, bounce rates, and spam placement.
+These tools allow you to observe and analyze your email deliverability metrics, providing actionable data to identify issues and make necessary improvements.
 Examples of such tools include EmailAnalytics, Microsoft Viva, Yesware, and many others.

 Email Service Provider (ESP): Various email service providers, including HubSpot, Mailchimp, Salesforce, and others, not only offer email delivery services but also provide valuable resources, guidelines, and best practices to improve email deliverability.
-These providers offer recommendations on implementing authentication protocols, optimizing email content, and managing email lists effectively to enhance your deliverability rates.
+These providers recommend implementing authentication protocols, optimizing email content, and managing email lists effectively to enhance your deliverability rates.

 FAQ’s